Insomniacs After School: Film

 In January 2022, a live-action film adaptation was announced.
 The film is directed by Chihiro Ikeda, produced by United Productions, and distributed by Pony Canyon.
-The film premiered on June 23, 2023.
+It premiered on June 23, 2023.
 The film was later selected by Fantasia Film Festival, to be presented at the 2023 edition.

 Other media

-The Japanese band Macaroni Enpitsu released a music video for their single "Enshin" (遠心), which featured art from the manga, on November 21, 2019.
+The Japanese band Macaroni Empitsu released a music video for their single "Enshin" (遠心), which featured art from the manga, on November 21, 2019.

 Reception

 In 2020, Insomniacs After School was one of the 50 nominees for the 6th Next Manga Awards in the print category.
 Insomniacs After School also won the Mandō Kobayashi Manga Grand Prix 2023, created by comedian and manga enthusiast Kendo Kobayashi.
 The series was also listed in the top 10 in the 2024 edition of the Young Adult Library Services Association's Great Graphic Novels for Teens.